chrislbennett/NodeMCU-SensorFramework/README.md

 4. Upload the ReaderProcess.lua file
 5. Modify and upload the the ReaderSettings.lua file to suit your needs.
 Be sure to specify the device name, MQTT server and the sensors you plan to connect.
 6. Once you're ready, upload the init.lua which will immediately launch the process.

+## Pinouts

+Comming Soon ...

+## MQTT Format

+The format of the data provided to MQTT is identical; however, only the specific fields will be populated based upon the sensors choosen in the ReaderSettings.lua file above.

+Example
+{"humi2":0,"temp2":0,"temp1":-12,"depth1":0,"DeviceName":"DownstairsFridge"}

+* depth1 - Cooresponds to a depth sensor, if used.
+* temp1 - corresponds to the DS12b20 sensor, if used.
+* temp2 & humi2 - correspond to the DHT22 sensor, if used.